clivekahn/hello-world/examples/pointcloud/readmeEDIT.md

 ## Expected Output
 The application opens a window with a pointcloud.
-Using your mouse, you are able to interact with the pointcloud, rotating, zooming, and panning.
+Using your mouse you can interact with the pointcloud, rotating, zooming and panning.
 ![expected output](expected_output.png)

 ## Code Overview